nodejitsu/handbook/contents/3_Setting_Up_A_Database_For_Your_Application.md

 # Setting Up A Database For Your Application

-If your application requires a database, Nodejitsu has several Node.js friendly databases ready to be used by your application.
-If you have already have a database running, Nodejitsu can connect to your pre-existing database.
-If you need a database, Nodejitsu can provide you FREE instances of several database technologies.
-With the help of our partners we also provide an easy upgrade path if you require a higher load database.
+Nodejitsu has several Node.js friendly databases ready to be used by your application.
+If you have already have a database running, Nodejitsu can connect to your pre-existing database or if  you require a new database, Nodejitsu can provide you FREE instances of several different types of databases.
+These free instances are great for development purposes or hobby sites.
+If you require a high traffic or production database we provide an easy upgrade path.

-TODO: write section